PPD Treatment, Diagnosis, Symptoms, & Causes

 - You are having problems in your relationship with your spouse or significant other

-Complications of Postpartum Depression
+Complications of PPD

-Postpartum depression that is not treated can weaken your ability to bond with your baby, and affect the whole family:
+Postpartum depression that is not treated can weaken your ability to bond with your baby and affect the whole family:

 - For mothers.
 Postpartum depression that is not treated can last for months or longer, even turning into a chronic depressive disorder.